British and American Literature

 For more information, see the major requirements listed below or contact the director of undergraduate studies.

-A minimum of ten courses are required.
-At least seven of the ten must be English courses at the 200 or 300 level.
+A minimum of ten, 4-credit courses are required for the major (for a minimum total of 40 credit hours).
+At least seven of the ten courses must be English courses at the 200 or 300 level.

 Two of the following courses, ideally by the end of the sophomore year: